bogadrian/gatsby-final/src/posts/nov-2020/how-i-got-my-dream-software-job.md

 Let me ask you something first:

-Let’s suppose you are a show manager and you want to invite Michel Jackson (R.I.P), at your show!
+Let’s suppose you are a show manager and you want to invite Michel Jackson (R.I.P), to sing at your show!

 I call you and I tell you I am Michel Jackson and I am willing to come over!

 What do you do?

 Do you believe me?

 Will you give the job to me?

 Let’s suppose I pack everything you are asking for in a very nice box and I am sending it to you!

 I am telling you I am even better then Michel Jackson and you will never regret if you call me into your show!

 Again: What do you do?

 Do you give me the job?

 I suppose not!